matheuspiment/cryptocurrencies/README.md

 ## Run Locally

 To run this app locally you need:
-  1. An instance of the [cors-server](https://github.com/matheuspiment/cors-server) running.
+  1. An instance of the [cors-server](https://github.com/matheuspiment/cors-server) running locally.
-  2. Set the [`process.env.API_KEY` in the `index`](https://github.com/matheuspiment/cors-server/blob/master/routes/index.js#L19) file of the server app with an APY KEY from [CoinMarketCap API](https://pro.coinmarketcap.com/).
+  2. Set the [`process.env.API_KEY` in the `index`](https://github.com/matheuspiment/cors-server/blob/master/routes/index.js#L19) file of the server app with an API KEY from [CoinMarketCap API](https://pro.coinmarketcap.com/).
   3. Set the [`baseURL` of the axios instance](https://github.com/matheuspiment/cryptocurrencies/blob/master/src/services/api.js#L4) in the `src/servises/api.js` file to poit to the local server instance.